HazemWaelll/HazemWaelll/README.md

 ### 🚀 About Me

 - 🎓 Faculty of Computers and Artificial Intelligence undergraduate student at Cairo University.
-- 🌱 I’m currently learning **Web Technology** to build beautiful and responsive websites.
+- 🌱 I’m currently learning **Web Technology, Data Structure and Data Base**.
 - ✨ Focused on growth and progress.

 ---